Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 ### Let's tell the browser we want a headline and paragraph!

 {% caption Ah ok! you want a heading & a paragraph! %}
-{% asset_img browser-rendering-html.svg 430 450 The browser rendering the example below %}
+{% asset_img browser-rendering-html.svg 430 450 "The browser rendering the example below 'The browser rendering the example below'" %}
 {% endcaption %}

 We need to update our example like this: